Badgerati/Pode/docs/Tutorials/WebSockets.md

 </html>
 ```

 Finally, the following is the client-side javascript to register a WebSocket for the client.
-It will also invoke the `/broadcast` endpoint when the button is clicked:
+It will also invoke the `.send` function of the WebSocket when the button is clicked:

 ```javascript
 $(document).ready(() => {